Kentucky Route 55: Shelbyville business route

 Kentucky Route 55 Business (KY 55 Business) is a business route of KY 55 in Shelbyville.
 The highway runs 5.150 mi between junctions with US 60/KY 55 west of Shelbyville and KY 55 north of Shelbyville.
 The route was formed in 2010 with the completion of the Shelbyville Bypass (Freedom's Way), which re-routed KY 55 around Shelbyville.
 The old route that passed through Shelbyville became KY 55 Business.
 For the first 3.074 miles, the route forms a concurrency with US 60 and is a four-lane highway.
 From its origin, it passes through a commercial area of Shelbyville with many businesses and shopping centers lining the roadway.
 Roughly 1.3 mi from its origin, KY 55 Business splits into two one-way routes, Main Street going west to east, and Washington Street going east to west.
 Here it also forms a concurrency with KY 53.
-The route passes through downtown Shelbyville and the one-way routes join together just east of downtown.
+The route passes through downtown Shelbyville and the one-way routes join just east of downtown.
 The route then departs with US 60 and KY 53 and turns north and becomes a two-lane highway, passing by multiple businesses and subdivisions.
 After intersecting KY 43 and KY 2268, it continues north for roughly 0.8 mi before ending at KY 55 north of Shelbyville.